If you are planning vision correction via LASIK surgery, one of the most common questions is: What is the age limit for LASIK?

 What are the Alternatives for Older Adults?

-For older patients, there are several viable alternatives to traditional LASIK surgery, as the eyes’ natural changes with age require special considerations.
+For older patients (ages over 50 years), there are several viable alternatives to traditional LASIK surgery, as the eyes’ natural changes with age require special considerations.
+LASIK can be performed after 50, but many patients in this age group benefit more from the alternatives.
 Among the most popular options are:

 -